-Lately we’ve been super busy, out of our normal routine and we’ve noticed that our kids have been at each others throat about–every. single. thing.
+Lately we’ve been super busy and out of our normal routine, so we’ve noticed that our kids have been at each others throat about–every. single. thing.
 Here are 3 Simple Steps to Help Your Kids with Sibling Rivalry.

 Remember that family mission statement we came up with?
-Well here’s where it came into play in our daily life–one of the things it says is, “Our home is a safe place…” and it definitely turning into something else.
+Well here’s where it came into play in our daily life.
+One of the statements is, “Our home is a safe place…” so I mentioned that in our family meeting but right now the unkind words are making our home a “war zone”.

 I recently came across an article by Richard and Linda Eyre who are authors of many great parenting books.
 In the article they shared this idea of the “Repentance Bench” which I thought I need to try this.
 Inspired by their idea I came up with–“Talk It Out Time”.
 This is what they say about their “Repentance Bench”–